Hey! I'm Kirsten (AKA KPL).

-I've built a few companies (see below).
+I've built a few companies.
 I help a few projects with governance, partnerships, and process design.
 If you want to collab, DM me on Twitter to chat.

 I've been featured as a lecturer on blockchain governance and ecosystem design by INATBA (European Commission blockchain association), The IEEE, Fedex Institute of Technology, Hyperledger Foundation and others.